jpretsch/supermetrics-api-consumer/README.md

     note: the period parameter is included for future extensibility.
 It is not currently needed and defaults to the appropriate value.

     * Other query strings will produce a 404 error

+## Design consideratiosn

+* web/app/src/Api.php  This is the source file for the Api class which does all the interaction with the api.
+An external library, Guzzle is used here for api calls.
+Its a little cleaner and easier than accessing curl directly.

 ## Images to use

 * [Nginx](https://hub.docker.com/_/nginx/)